 Nicole completed her Bachelor of Science with a double major in Physics and Mathematics from Purdue University.
 She received her Masters of Science in Radiological Medical Physics at the University of Kentucky.

 Nicole grew up in the suburbs of Chicago, finding her passion for the outdoors in graduate school.
 On most weekends she can be found taking in all Colorado has to offer: Rock climbing, mountain biking, and hiking.
-She happily resides in Pueblo, CO with her husband Bryce and their perfect hound dog Chowder.
+She happily resides in Pueblo, CO with her husband Bryce and their perfect pups Chowder and Waffles.